KDAB/cxx-qt/book/src/qobject/index.md

 A QObject defined by CXX-Qt supports many features and is made up of quite a few parts.

-This section goes into details on these.
+This chapter goes into details on these.
 For a simpler introduction, take a look at our [Getting-Started guide](../getting-started/index.md).

 QObject Features and Parts: